Frequently Asked Questions

 - Does VIA offer certification?

 The short answer is “no.” VIA has put forth this work for the world, thus does not wish to impose a restriction that only certain people can use it.
 VIA has found that those individuals who attend our workshops or presentations on applying this work benefit greatly and begin to understand a depth to this work that is not immediately apparent to many individuals.
 To learn more about our online courses, click here.
 There are currently no certifications that we offer on the work with VIA character strengths.
 Individuals who complete our courses receive a “certificate of completion,” however, it is not a certification.
-VIA is currently in discussion about creating a course that would certify practitioners’ knowledge in understanding and applying VIA character strengths.
+VIA is currently creating a VIA Certification using Character Strengths.

 - Where can I get additional help using the VIA in various settings?